 Created by Pattukkottai Prabakar

-Motorbike-riding BHARAT and “SUSI” SUSHEELA are a couple of young detectives who run the Moonlight Agency out of the rundown Nelson Building located somewhere in Tamil Nadu, India, which also employs receptionist Marikkozhunthu (a.k.a.
-Madhavi) and “office boy” Ravi, in a series of very popular lighthearted stories by Tamil pulp writer Pattukkottai Prabakar.
+Motorbike-riding BHARAT and “SUSI” SUSHEELA are a couple of young detectives who run the Moonlight Agency out of the rundown Nelson Building located somewhere in Tamil Nadu, India.
+Also emploted at the agency are receptionist Marikkozhunthu (a.k.a.
+Madhavi) and “office boy” Ravi, in a series of very popular lighthearted tales by Tamil pulp writer Pattukkottai Prabakar.

-At times the stories recall David Addison and Maddie Hayes of American television’s Moonlighting, which also featured a couple who, despite an obvious attraction, continue to alternately flirt and natter at each other, while ostensibly working cases together.
+At times the stories recall David Addison and Maddie Hayes of American television’s Moonlighting–despite an obvious attraction, Bharat and Susi continue to alternately flirt and natter at each other, while ostensibly working cases together.

 They’ve even “double-dated,” collaborating with another popular Tamil detective duo, Subha’s Narendran and Vaijayanthi from the Eagle’s Eye Detective Agency.